avoro/Twitter_Bot/README.md

 ## Changing the Purpose of the Bot
 This simple scipt can be extended to other functions of searching based on popularity.
-Since the bot's search scope is based on the provided hashtags, one only needs to modify the `category` list:
+Since the bot's search scope is based on the provided hashtags, one only needs to modify the `categories` list:
 ```
     categories = ["#streetart", "#art", "#contemporaryart", "#modernart", "#surrealism", "#impressionism", "#modernism",
                   "#popart", "#expressionism", "#cubism", "#realism", "#classicism", "#abstract"]